TobiasWehrum/unity-utilities/README.md

 # Unity Utilities

 Over the years, I've worked on a lot of [projects](http://dragonlab.de/portfolio) and [game jam prototypes](http://blog.dragonlab.de/tag/unity) with Unity3D and there are some pieces of code that I've needed time and time again.
 I'm sharing them here in the hopes that they are useful for you too!
-It's just a few scripts for now, but expect updates with more once I clean them up.

 Everything is released under the [MIT License](https://opensource.org/licenses/MIT).